-The Company has only one class of equity shares having a par value of EUR 10 per share.
+The Company has only one class of equity shares having a par value of EUR 1 per share.
 Each holder of equity shares is entitled to one vote per share.
 The Company declares and pays dividends in EUR.
-The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting, except interim dividend.
+The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting, except interim dividend d) There has been no issue of bonus shares or buy back of shares since inception.